evangoodgee/Data-Analytics-401/README.md

 # 401Final

-The data files are too large to be pushed to GitHub, so I have included a link to a Google Drive folder that includes all data used.
+The raw data files are too large to be pushed to GitHub, so I have included a link to a Google Drive folder that includes all data used.

 https://drive.google.com/drive/folders/164uIe-C5GbbHVRQNuyLYvtyQEItW5MnJ?usp=drive_link

+MergedEducationData is a csv that I created from both data files.

-All data is also publiclyavailable on the College Scorecard and IPEDS websites.
+All data is also publicly available on the College Scorecard and IPEDS websites.
 College Scorecard allows you to download the data directly, while IPEDS utilizes a Microsoft Access database format.
 Both links are included below.